miaozxm/plan/TheFirstYear/TheFirstYear.md

 ## Aim
 **Publish Paper in a/~~THE~~ Good/~~BEST~~ Journal**

-### Subaim
+### Sub aim
 - [ ] Reproduce senior's works and know the principles of the works.
 - [ ] Produce a great idea.
 - [ ] Write a review about the topic and the idea.
-- [ ] Test the posibility of the idea.
+- [ ] Test the possibility of the idea.
 - [ ] Let the idea come true.
 - [ ] Write the paper.

-So I can pack the subaims into different parts.
+So I can pack the sub aims into different parts.
 Sure, it must be follow the time evolution.
+There are some note as follow.

-> The first part of this year is from 9/15 to 1/18.
+- The first part of this year is from 9/15 to 1/18.
 I will finish the first three subaims in this part.
->
-> And the first two subaim should be carried out simultaneously in the first two parts.
+- And the first two subaim should be carried out simultaneously in the first two parts.
->
-> And more details will be written in the [the first section plan (click me to open)](TheFirstPart\The1stPartOf1stYear.md)(en...It seems like strike.
+- And more details will be written in the [the first section plan (click me to open)](TheFirstPart\The1stPartOf1stYear.md)(en...It seems like strike.
 You can click the path left to open it by your cute hand.)

+Those are arrangements about the first part of my postgraduate study.

 ![academic calendar](../img/校历/xl2025-2026-02.jpg)